-By now, you’ve probably seen the two articles Rob and I have written advocating for Software Sales Careers.
+By now, you’ve probably seen the two articles we have written advocating for Software Sales Careers.
 If you haven’t yet, check them out below.

-With all of the positives both Rob and I see with Software Sales Careers, that’s not to say there aren’t some major drawbacks to the career.
+With all of the positives we see with Software Sales Careers, that’s not to say there aren’t some major drawbacks to the career.
 Rather than waste a couple of years of your life just to figure out that this career path isn’t for you, my goal with this article is to let you know that it isn’t all huge money and happy hours.

-Take some time to read through my four least favorite parts of the job and feel free to email me if you have questions!
+Take some time to read through what were my four least favorite parts of the job and feel free to post a comment below if you have questions!

 Some people can deal with stress and some people cannot.
 Personally, after playing sports my whole life and starting my own business, I thought I would be accustomed to it.
 However, software sales is a totally different type of non-stop stress that I never could have prepared myself for.